AllenSWDB/allenswdb.github.io/databook/cell-types/spatial-transcriptomics/VL-mFISH.md

 about interactions between subclasses accessible.

 Recovering that identity requires measuring gene expression in the same neurons that were imaged.
-That is what the spatial transcriptomics data described here provides.
+That is what the {term}`spatial transcriptomics` data described here provides.

 ## Tissue processing